-- 10 to 15 pounds 1/2 clove
+- 10 to 15 pounds -1/2 clove

 - 20 to 40 pounds 1 clove

-- 45 to 70 pounds 1 1/2 cloves
+- $45 \text{ to } 70 \text{ pounds} 1 \frac{1}{2} \text{ cloves}$

 - 75 to 90 pounds 2 cloves

-- 100 pounds and over 2 1/2 cloves
+- 100 pounds and over -21/2 cloves

 You can also use garlic to flavor your pet's homemade bone broth.
-I do not recommend using garlic pills or extracts, particularly those made for humans, as they may contain a higher dose than appropriate for your pet.
-As for cats, there are unfortunately no studies yet that indicate how much garlic is safe for them; I give my kitty 1/8 clove a few times a week during the summer, mixed in with her food, to help repel fleas.
-There are also breeds that are more sensitive to thiosulfate, such as Japanese and Korean dog breeds like Shiba Inu and Jindos, so I recommend following only an average dose of garlic for these pets.
+Don't use garlic pills or extracts, particularly those made for humans, as they may contain a higher dose than appropriate for your pet.
+As for cats, there are unfortunately no studies yet that indicate how much garlic is safe for them, but giving them 1/8 clove a few times a week during the summer, mixed in with their food, can help repel fleas.
+There are also breeds that are more sensitive to thiosulfate, such as Japanese and Korean dog breeds like Shiba Inu and Jindos, so follow only an average dose of garlic for these pets.